SNHU On the Horizon

-Having been with SNHU’s College of Online and Continuing Education Academics for about a year, I was impressed with COCE’s willingness to tackle these issues and the advances we have already made.
+Having been with SNHU Online's Academics for about a year, I was impressed with SNHU's willingness to tackle these issues and the advances we have already made.
 Even more, I noticed how much that progress and readiness to explore has taught us.

 The insights from student learning data have pushed SNHU ahead by two or three years to what the report identifies as the mid-term and predicts a trend favoring deeper learning approaches.
 Challenge- and inquiry-based education drive our current models as we prepare our students with knowledge applicable in their very real world.
 Learning resource analysts like me are tasked with going beyond traditional textbooks, aiming to support students as they develop the skills that lie past content knowledge.
 Educational publishers are rising to this challenge, preparing interactive e-books and courseware that set rich multimedia content into applicable context, encouraging critical thinking.
 Naturally, this growing focus on deeper learning opens the door to the Horizon Report’s long-term trend of rethinking how institutions of higher education can and should work to best serve the next generation of learners.